TommiDL/LITracer/README.md

  - ### Demo

-   Create a pfm file of a demo scene and (optionally) a PNG image allowing the user to choose between a perspective or an orthogonal point of view
+   Create a pfm file of a demo scene and (optionally) a PNG image, allowing the user to choose between a perspective or an orthogonal point of view
-   (in fondo aggiungere due foto linkate)

    The available rendering algorithms are the following:
    - onoff:         the objects of the scene are displayed in white color with a black background.